Alexandria's founded by Alexander

 Experiencing the perfection of a Greek temple

-This was a trip which I had thoroughly prepared, writing to the various tourist offices, museums and other institutions to obtain their catalogues and informative guide-books as we did in times before the internet.
+This was a trip that I had thoroughly prepared, writing to the various tourist offices, museums, and other institutions to obtain their catalogs and informative guidebooks as we did in times before the internet.
 I had studied the pictures and maps, and I knew exactly at what time of the day this or that monument would stand out to give the best perspectives and evidently the best photos.
-I remember how nervously excited I was, striding upwards through the Propylaea and setting eyes for the very first time on the huge complex with the Parthenon, the Erechtheion, the Temple of Niké and others.
+I remember how nervously excited I was, striding upwards through the Propylaea and setting eyes for the very first time on the huge complex with the Parthenon, the Erechtheion, the Temple of Niké, and others.
 My legs were shaking and I felt dizzy, not knowing where to start or how to properly take in this amazing site.
 It was like a meeting with the gods.
-The place was crowded of course, but that was nothing compared to today's hordes led by yelling guides in scores of languages.
-On one occasion I was there in the very early morning with only a dozen of other early birds, a rare opportunity to let myself slide back in time.
+The place was crowded, of course, but that was nothing compared to today's hordes led by yelling guides in scores of languages.
+On one occasion I was there in the very early morning with only a dozen other early birds, a rare opportunity to let myself slide back in time.

-The crown-jewel of the Acropolis is evidently the Parthenon (c.
+The crown jewel of the Acropolis is evidently the Parthenon (c.
 440 BC), which we oddly enough meet from the wrong side, yet in all its majesty.
-What amazed me most and still amazes me is the sheer perfection of this temple – a perfection that has never been surpassed in later Greek sanctuaries.
-In my mind, it is clear for instance that there are no Roman temples, they are all Greek but built by the Romans since every copy, Roman or other, can only compete in beauty when this same Greek perfection is being met.
+What amazed me most and still amazes me is the sheer perfection of this temple – perfection that has never been surpassed in later Greek sanctuaries.
+In my mind, it is clear, for instance, that there are no Roman temples, they are all Greek but built by the Romans since every copy, Roman or other, can only compete in beauty when this same Greek perfection is being met.

 Wednesday, November 14, 2012